tpm1qq/gtm/README.md

 I have not yet implemented any sort of automatic setup functionality; you currently have to set up all the files yourself after building the program.

+This was made as a learning project, I do not gurantee that this works on anything but my own machine.